sergijoan22/notes/notes/Google Cloud.md

 ## Cloud Functions

+Serverless run code triggered by several events.

+### Features

+- Available a 1st and 2nd gen version, with the last having:
+	- Larger compute power
+	- Longer requests time
+	- Several requests handling in a single function (Up to 1000), reducing cold starts and latency
+	- Traffic splitting
+	- More trigger sources due to the integration with Eventarc
+- Charges for the time the functions runs, how many times is invoked and the resources the function is provisioned.
+- Code can be build in Node.js (JavaScript), Python, Go, Java, .NET (C#), Ruby and PHP.
+- A maximum number of instances can be set to avoid an excessive scaling of requests.
+- A minimum number of instances can also be set to avoid cold starts for latency-sensitive functions.
+- Event-driven functions may be invoked more than once in rare cases (Due to the asynchronous nature of the events)
+- Retries in case of failure can be set.

 ## <img src="https://miro.medium.com/max/512/1*ya5rb97H-xxwFK3-jd8Ujw.png" style="zoom:15%;"/> [Cloud Pub/Sub](https://cloud.google.com/pubsub/docs/overview)

 Asynchronous messaging service, which allows tools to send, receive or filter events or data streams from publishers to subscriptors.

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+### Features

-Publishers or subscribers don't need to be online all the time
+- Publishers or subscribers don't need to be online all the time

-Stores messages for 7 days by default.
+- Stores messages for 7 days by default.
 Can be set to a minimum of 10 minutes and maximum of 7 days.
+- Messages up to 10 MB.

-Messages encrypted in transit and in rest
+- Messages encrypted in transit and in rest

-Only messages created after the subscription are available by default
+- Only messages created after the subscription are available by default

-Filtered messages are automatically acknowledged and don't incur egress fees
+- Filtered messages are automatically acknowledged and don't incur egress fees

-One topic can have many publishers
+- One topic can have many publishers

-Recommended to acknowledge the messages after properly processing them.
+- Recommended to acknowledge the messages after properly processing them.

 In pull: 1 is making the pull from subscriber to the topic, 2 is to send the messages to the subscriber and third the subscriber to acknowledge the messages.